ExCiteS/communitymaps-help/_en/moderate-contributions.md

 ## What can moderators do?

-Moderators of a project can have access to all the contributions on it, including pending contributions that are not yet approved and are invisible to regular users.
+Moderators of a project can have access to all of the contributions for that project, including pending contributions that are not yet approved or visible to regular users.
 It’s their job to approve them, and to resolve any issues reported.

 ---

 ## Approve contributions

-If a project’s settings require every contribution to be approved by a moderator, all pending contributions have a notification with a button “Approve contribution”.
-Moderators can approve contributions by pressing that button.
-Before or after the approval process, they can edit any data of the contribution.
+If a project settings require every contribution to be approved by a moderator, all pending contributions will have an “Approve contribution” notification appear”.
+Before or after the approval process, edits can be made to the contribution.

 ![Notification message of a pending contribution](/images/en/pending-contribution-notification.png)